-Cr Smith was first elected in 2008 and re-elected in 2012.
+Cr Smith was first elected in 2008 and re-elected in 2012 as Deputy Mayor.
 She is Chair of Cowra's Tidy Towns Committee, is a member of the Cowra Tourism Board, Cowra Showground Trust and the Cowra Youth Council.

 With special responsibility for the communities of Darby's Falls and Woodstock, Cr Smith is passionate about the need to provide suitable recreation, training and job opportunities for our young people.